Who is Kim-Joy? Meet the Great British Bake Off 2018 contestant

 The 27-year-old mental health specialist's birthday is World Baking Day

-Mental health specialist Kim-Joy is one of the 12 bakers heading to The Great British Bake Off tent in 2018.
+Mental health specialist Kim-Joy is one of the 12 bakers taking part in The Great British Bake Off 2018.

 The Belgium-born 27-year-old is passionate about bread, and her birthday falls on World Baking Day – 17th May – which she sees as a sure sign that she was born to bake.